internetarchive/wbm_ai_kg/README.md

 # Wayback Machine CDX Fetcher

-This Python script fetches data from the Wayback Machine CDX API for a given URL, filters the data, and saves it to a CSV file.
+This Python script fetches data from the Wayback Machine CDX API for a given URL, filters the data, and saves it to a TSV (Tab-Separated Values) file.
 It also downloads and saves the archived content for each filtered record.

 ## Requirements